12 Game-Changing Ways to Organize With a Lazy Susan

 7. Pantry Organization

-For walk-in pantries or deep cabinet shelves, Lazy Susans are PERFECT in those pesky corners where items tend to get lost or buried!
+Lazy Susans are PERFECT in that pesky corner of a cabinet or pantry shelf where items tend to get lost or buried!

-Depending on the height of your shelves, you can use a single or two-tiered Lazy Susan to corral jars and cans, snacks, oils and vinegars, baking items…the sky’s the limit.
+Depending on the height of your shelves, you can use a single or two-tiered Lazy Susan to corral jars and cans, baking supplies, snacks, cooking oils and vinegars, baking items…the sky’s the limit.
+This keeps items within easy reach.

 RELATED ARTICLE: